alex-oswald/alexoswald.com/_posts/2022-08-22-create-a-ssl-cert-for-your-home-network.md

 ## iOS

-Transfer the `crt` file to your phone.
+Transfer the `pem` file to your phone.

-Open the `crt` file in the **Files** app and choose to install on the iPhone (if you have a watch there will be an option to install on the watch as well).
+Open the `pem` file in the **Files** app and choose to install on the iPhone (if you have a watch there will be an option to install on the watch as well).

 Go to **Settings > General > VPN & Device Management**